 As an example, a buddy of mine has been grinding 30 minutes on the Versaclimber and was getting bored with it.
 I suggested that he introduce a 15 second “pick-up” (an increase in intensity that isn’t all out but takes him out of his normal steady state zone) every 5 minutes before returning to his normal steady state pace.
 Now his workout has gone from “30 minutes of boring grinding” to 6X5 minutes with 15 seconds faster.
 Mentally he’s only having to do 5 minutes (ok, 4:45) before doing something else.

 This approach really has no downsides, although hardheads have a tendency to turn the speed bits into all-out sprints which really isn’t the goal.
-It’s just a way to introduce some speed, work a little bit harder, and break things up but don’t go nuts on the hard part of the Fartlek.Moving on.
+It’s just a way to introduce some speed, work a little bit harder, and break up the monotony but don’t go nuts on the hard part of the Fartlek.Moving on.

 Aerobic Interval Training